magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/how-to-contribute-your-device-integration-guide.md

 Whe-e!
 Starting now you have a copy of our website in your private GitHub repository.

-## Local deployment of ThingsBoard documentation repo (website)
+## Local deployment of IoT Hub documentation repo (website)

-Now you can launch the website on your local machine to see the up-to-date version. thingsboard.io uses jekyll site generator.
+Now you can launch the website on your local machine to see the up-to-date version. iothub.magenta.at uses jekyll site generator.
 So, in order to run the website on localhost you need a jekyll server installed.

 The below commands set up your environment for running GitHub pages locally.
 Any edits you make will be viewable on a lightweight webserver that runs on your local machine.